vaneseltine/nominally/paper.md

 [name-cleaver](https://github.com/sunlightlabs/name-cleaver),
 and especially [python-nameparser](https://github.com/derek73/python-nameparser).
-Before considerable overhaul, `nominally` began life as a fork of `python-nameparser`, and working with its test names was very helpful through `nominally`'s development.
+Before considerable overhaul, `nominally` began life as a fork of `python-nameparser`, and working with its test name lists was very helpful through `nominally`'s development.

 # References